 Before entering any program, it is essential to ask the right questions.
 Here are some of the most common questions we get.

 Please tell me about the All Things New program

 We are a voluntary, faith-based, rehabilitation program, serving women ages 18 and older who struggle with drug and alcohol dependency.
 Although the plan is individualized and program length varies for different residents, all applicants must be willing to commit to at least one year within the program.
-Residents will complete a total of four phases before graduation.
-Graduation generally occurs after 12 to 18 months of the program, but decisions will be made on an individual basis.
+Residents will complete a 30-day orientation phase along with three program phases before graduation.
+Graduation generally occurs after 12 months of the program, but decisions will be made on an individual basis.

 Can I visit the campus of ATN?

 Absolutely!
 Our staff and residents welcome friends of the ministry who come.
 Please call ahead to arrange the visit.

 We have a highly qualified counselor, Angela Semonis.
 Angela has her Master of Counseling degree from Grace College, providing both individual and group counseling.
 Also, we also have caseworkers, an exercise program director [indoor and outdoor activities], and specialty mentors.